 For many building owners, maintenance costs are a necessary evil.
 However, the growth of data-driven maintenance (DDM) means that buildings of the future are becoming a reality today, as landlords utilise Operational Technology (OT) to improve productivity, while generating value and optimising the customer experience.

-Traditionally, responsible organisations would devise a scheduled maintenance program, either in-house or contracted out, to proactively ensure all equipment is inspected and serviced on a regular basis.
-Conversely, companies that are struggling financially might be forced to follow a more reactive breakdown maintenance route.
+Traditionally, responsible organisations would devise a scheduled maintenance program, either in-house or contracted out, to proactively ensure all equipment is inspected and serviced regularly.
+Conversely, companies that are struggling financially might not be able to commit to a regular maintenance schedule, instead being forced to follow a more reactive breakdown maintenance route.

 Scheduled maintenance ensures key assets are examined and overhauled regularly and avoids unnecessary faults and downtime from occurring.
 However, these programs can be time-intensive, expensive and might result in machines being serviced more often than necessary, all while never fully avoiding the potential for unexpected breakdowns.
 By comparison, breakdown maintenance is cheap in the short term, but can be expensive and disruptive in the longer term as the effects of faults often go unmitigated before significant damage and interruption occurs.

-DDM offers a third choice that is more productive and responsive than the more traditional options.
-By capturing and analysing machine data, and combining this with conventional data collected on-site by technicians, DDM is able to provide a more complete picture of the health of an asset than ever previously possible.
-Moreover, this knowledge can be leveraged to streamline resources and facilitate remote maintenance, while maximising both the efficient running of machines and the extension of their working lives.
+DDM offers a third choice, reviewing the historical data of your equipment to provide a more productive and responsive solution than any traditional option.
+By capturing and analysing machine data and combining this with conventional data collected on-site by technicians, DDM can provide a more complete picture of the health of an asset than ever previously possible.
+Moreover, this knowledge can be leveraged to streamline resources and facilitate remote maintenance, maximising both the efficient running of your machines and the extension of their working lives.

-DDM has been made possible with the emergence of the Internet of Things (IoT), the growth of OT dataflow through ‘smart’ machines, and by the increasing ability to retro-fit smart sensors into otherwise ‘dumb’ equipment.
-There are now several hundred sensors available that are able to measure and record all pertinent operating parameters, such as temperature, pressure, humidity, vibration and fluid levels.
+DDM has been made possible with the emergence of the Internet of Things (IoT), the growth of OT dataflow through machine learning, and the increasing ability to retrofit smart sensors into otherwise ‘dumb’ equipment.
+There are now several hundred sensors available that can measure and record all pertinent operating parameters, such as temperature, pressure, humidity, vibration and fluid levels.

 While these developments facilitate the collation of a greater volume of performance information than imaginable just a few short years ago, many companies that have invested in such smart technology do not use the data to its full potential.
 They dutifully collect and store the generated records, but at most employ it to retroactively run reports on past operating behaviour.
 Relatively few businesses appreciate that this wealth of data can be utilised in close-to real time to enhance their current operational procedures.